UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     11 Dec is not a Monday, contrary to my previous email.
 As a result, we will leave `/old_lustre` mounted on Kathleen until **Monday 16 December**.
 If you still have files in your old home and scratch directories, they will no longer be accessible after this time.
+It will be unmounted at or shortly after 9am.

 ### Young